-CropWalk is an IPM consultancy firm that provides pest, pathogen, and production insights.
+CropWalk is an Integrated Pest Management (IPM) consultancy firm that provides pest, pathogen, and production insights.

-We work with growers by auditing their integrated pest management program with the focus of increasing biocontrol efficacy, application efficiency, and cost-effectiveness.
+We work with growers by auditing their IPM plan, or pest management plan, with the focus of increasing biocontrol efficacy, application efficiency, and cost-effectiveness.

-With the constantly changing agriculture regulatory environments, pesticide resistance, and increasing pest pressures, it is imperative that growers consistently evaluate and fine-tune strategies for protecting their crops.
+With increasingly restrictive agriculture regulations, pesticide resistance, and increasing pest pressures, it is imperative that growers consistently evaluate and improve upon strategies for protecting their crops.

-Growers of high-value crops seek our team initially to walk their crops and spend time with their team working to understand the pest management context of their unique cultivation system.
+Growers of high-value crops seek out our skilled and experienced team of professionals to walk their operations and spend time with their team working to understand the IPM context of their unique cultivation system.

 Let’s get into the details:

-This leads to CropWalk Program Planning initiatives that benefit the entire organization, top to bottom, focused on action steps that align production goals with overall pest management strategy.
+opportunities.
+Our IPM planning initiatives are focused on action steps that align production goals with an overall pest management strategy.

 After the audit, growers receive a detailed scorecard evaluating 10 categories with specific analysis of their successes, risks, and what remedial actions are recommended.

-Determining how existing or planned facilities will impact overall IPM strategy.
+Determining how existing or planned facilities will impact the overall IPM strategy.

 How employees are delegated and trained to execute IPM efficiently and effectively.

-The action plan delivered to the grower lays the foundation for the facility to prevent pests, save labor, and secure their biocontrol supply chain.
+The Action Report™ delivered to the grower lays the foundation for the facility to prevent pests, save labor, and secure their biocontrol supply chain.